Bettman raises chance of NHL not completing regular season | Times Leader

 For the first time since halting play four weeks ago, NHL Commissioner Gary Bettman raised the possibility Tuesday of not completing the regular season in order to squeeze in time to award the Stanley Cup.

-Bettman also acknowledged during the league is considering having games played at neutral sites in the event not all teams will be allowed into their home rinks.
+Bettman also acknowledged during an interview with NBCSN the league is considering having games played at neutral sites in the event not all teams will be allowed into their home rinks.

-Bettman, however, stressed these are among with nothing determined because it will take at least two more weeks to gain a clearer picture on how the coronavirus pandemic is affecting the league’s 31 markets.
+Bettman, however, stressed these are among myriad options being considered with nothing determined because it will take at least two more weeks to gain a clearer picture on how the coronavirus pandemic is affecting the league’s 31 markets.

 “We’re looking at all options.
 Nothing’s been ruled in.
 Nothing’s been ruled out,” Bettman said during the interview broadcast on the league’s U.S. broadcast partner.